On the thermodynamic properties of fictitious identical particles and the application to fermion sign problem: Partition function of fictitious identical particles and fermion sign problem

 In this case, we may still use molecular dynamics to sample $e^{-\beta U_{B}^{(N)}}$, while the energy is $E(\beta)=\left<\epsilon s\right>_B/{\left<s\right>_B}$.
 Here $s=e^{\beta(U_B^{(N)}-U_F^{(N)})}$ and $\epsilon$ is the estimator for energy.
 The average $\left<\cdots\right>_B$ is about the samples based on the partition function $Z_B$ for bosons.

-However, because of the factor $s$, it is extremely hard to calculate the energy, both in path integral Monte Carlo \cite{ceperley,Alex,Science,CeperRMP,boninsegni1,boninsegni2,Dornheim,DornheimMod} and path integral molecular dynamics \cite{HirshbergFermi,Xiong2}.
+However, because of the factor $s$, it is hard to calculate the energy, both in path integral Monte Carlo \cite{ceperley,Alex,Science,CeperRMP,boninsegni1,boninsegni2,Dornheim,DornheimMod} and path integral molecular dynamics \cite{HirshbergFermi,Xiong2}.
 General consideration shows that the simulation becomes exponentially hard to converge with increasing numbers of fermions and decreasing temperatures \cite{ceperley}.
-This is known as the infamous fermion sign problem \cite{ceperley,Alex,loh,troyer,lyubartsev,vozn,Wu,Umrigar,Li,Wei}, which is the biggest obstacle for almost all first-principle calculations for large fermion systems.
-It was declared by Troyer and Wiese \cite{troyer} that an algorithm that converges in polynomial time—is “almost certainly unattainable”.
-In this work, however, we will show that we have effective strategies to solve the fermion sign problem with polynomial time for a wide range of large fermion systems.
-Fig. \ref{FSPShow}(b) shows roughly the ratio of computational steps between the traditional method and our method to consider the fermion sign problem.

-\textbf{Partition function for a fictitious quantum system and analytical continuation---} Because the operator $e^{-\beta\hat H}$ is hermitian, it is clear that $Z(\beta,\xi)$ is a real function of $\beta$ and $\xi$ even for $\xi=-1$.
-For fermions, the transformation of $Z(\beta,\xi)$ as a multiple integral expression by path integral ring polymer is an important merit in the traditional method.
-However, after this transformation, for $\xi=-1$ (fermions), $U_F^{(N)}$ in the exponential function $e^{-\beta U_F^{(N)}}$ in the partition function becomes a complex function.
-This is a huge cost to solve fermions by path integral ring polymer.
-However, we should never forget that $Z(\beta,\xi)$ in essence is a problem of real number, and the emergence of complex exponential function and the resulting fermion sign problem is due to specific mathematical technique.

-Fortunately, even for integral about complex exponential function, we still have mathematical method to solve the problem.
-A typical example is the calculation of $\int_{-\infty}^\infty e^{iax^2}dx$ for a real number $a$.
-If we use the usual numerical method to calculate this integral, we may have the illusion that this is a NP-hard problem.
-The method of analytical continuation makes this integral easy.
-If we try to consider directly the integral in $Z(\beta,\xi=-1)$, it would be a NP-hard problem too \cite{troyer}.
-However, this does not mean that the calculation of the energy of identical fermions must be a NP-hard problem.
+This is known as the infamous fermion sign problem \cite{ceperley,Alex,loh,troyer,lyubartsev,vozn,Science,Wu,Umrigar,Li,Wei,Yao1,Yao2}.